On Medium, you can choose up to 5 tags that best describe your story.

-If you change a tag say a week after publishing the story, you don’t end up on the top of the list of latest stories of the tag.
+If you change a tag say a week after publishing the story, you don’t end up on the top of the list of the latest stories of the tag.
 This is because the tags show posts based on the publishing date of the post, not based on when it was tagged.

 Thus, if you change tags retrospectively, you are not going to get an audience boost.
 But if you want to change the tags, you can do it.
-For example, if you think there is a more relevant tag, feel free to use it any time.
+For example, if you think there is a more relevant tag, feel free to use it at any time.